 This has gotten a lot better recently and only scores this low because it takes effort to find the good stuff.

-Tucked away in right field is The Draft Room, home to 20 craft beer including a few locals.
-Choices include offerings from: Four Peaks, San Tan, The Phoenix Ale Brewery, Papago Brewing, Grand Canyon Brewing Co. and Barrio Brewing Co.
-Scattered throughout the park, you’ll also find stuff from Ballast Point, Breckenridge, Golden Road, Hop Valley, New Belgium, Saint Archer and Stone.
+Tucked away in right field is The Draft Room, home to 20 craft beer mainly from local brewer, Four Peaks.
+I have found stuff from Papago Brewing, Grand Canyon Brewing Co. and Barrio Brewing Co. in past visits, but didn’t see them last time.
+Scattered throughout the park, you’ll also find stuff from Golden Road, Firestone Walker, Hop Valley, New Belgium, and Stone, as well as taps from Four Peaks.

 Downtown Phoenix continues to evolve.
 Some of my former stomping grounds have left (like Alice Cooperstown and Mothers Brunch Brewing) while exciting new places pop up.
 While Old Town Scottsdale remains a more hopping night spot, downtown Phoenix offers enough to enable you to pregame and/or linger post game.

-The issue is that most places are a few blocks away from the park.
+The issue is that the better places are a few blocks away from the park.
 No big deal, except for in 110-degree heat.
 Also note that the neighborhood gets a little barren if you go several blocks south.
 Best to stay north and west.

 The Diamondbacks consistently rank as the most affordable team in the Fan Index in part due to their value menu.
+That’s a fair accessment.
 Even if you pay for craft beer and good seats, it’s one of the more affordable options.

 Traffic notwithstanding, getting to downtown Phoenix is easy.
 Parking is plentiful and relatively affordable.
 And the newish light rail stops a block from the ballpark.